KatherineMichel/stanford-code-in-place-final-project/README.md

 $ export OAUTH_TOKEN_SECRET="<oauth-token-secret>"
 ```

 I ran the program via the terminal and used the error info to debug.
-Once the program was working properly, had I not used GitHub Actions, I would have created a local [cron job](https://en.wikipedia.org/wiki/Cron) to run the program on a schedule.
+Once the program was working properly, I pushed the code back to GitHub and used GitHub Actions.
+Had GitHub Actions not worked, I would have created a local [cron job](https://en.wikipedia.org/wiki/Cron) to run the program on a schedule.

 ## Milestones